apache/incubator-taverna-engine/README.md

     ```

     This is useful if several users will run the same Taverna
-    installation (Such as in a Taverna Server installation), or if you
+    installation (such as in a Taverna Server installation), or if you
     are going to repackage the installation, as those users would not
     need to wait for the initial download of the plugin libraries.